MicrosoftDocs/power-automate-docs/articles/minit/root-cause-analysis.md

 # Find hidden connections

-Find hidden connections in your data with root cause analysis (RCA) in minit.
+Find hidden connections in your data with root cause analysis (RCA) in the Process Mining desktop app.

 To create a new RCA, create an analysis.